iddinev/rsync_backup/README.md

 # Rudimentary rsync backup/restore scripts
 ## Scripts + systemd timer/service to do incremental rsync rootfs backups to a mounted storage or a remote machine.

 The main script keeps and rotates several backups on local storage.
 It can be configured to keep a preset amount of backups, and when it reaches that number it starts using the oldest backup as the incremental base for the new one - this is done to minimize the backup creation time and read/writes needed.
 Automatically deletes the new backup dir if the backup fails for some reason.
-The archive script can tar.gz, encrypt (via gpg2) and copy the backups to another machine via SSH, it also rotates the tar.gz, encrypted and remtoe backups.
+The archive script can tar.gz, encrypt (via gpg2) and copy the backups to another machine via SSH, it also rotates the tar.gz, encrypted and remtoe backups.\
 Scripts are configured through a config file stored in the same dir.
-Scripts need to be used only through symlinks as they need to be able to reach their common configs and function library.
+Scripts need to be used only through symlinks as they need to be able to reach their config file and function library.

 ### Usage

 #### rsync_backup - main script

-Used to create backups to a mounted storage.
+Used to create backups stored on a locally accessible mounted storage.

 ```
 rsync_backup {-b | --backup} {-r | --restore <num>} {-h | --help}